-2.24.
-All reasonable efforts should be made to gain and maintain the public's trust and these efforts should already be taking place inat the preparedness phasestage.
-It can take time to gGaining public trust takes times.
+- 2.24.
+All reasonable efforts should be made to gain and maintain the public's trust and these efforts should already be taking place at the preparedness stage.
+Gaining public trust takes times.
 Though it is not realistic to expect that trust can be built in the chaos of an emergency, it should still remain an underlying objective at all times.
-Public Who people trust is also not ubiquitous uniform for all peopleeveryone: some people will place their trust in different authorities, organizations or individuals.
+Who people trust is also not uniform for everyone: some people will place their trust in different authorities, organizations or individuals.
 In an emergency, the higher the level of trust, the more likely the public will be willing to comply with protective and other response actions reducing the risk that actions will be taken beyond those emergency response actions that are warranted.
-Background information on the importance of trust in public communication is provided in Section 4, PC-IS.6 of Ref [10].
+Background information on the importance of trust in public communication is provided in Section 4, PC-IS.6 of Ref [10]. - 2.25.

-2.25.
 Para.
-5.45 of Requirement 10 of GSR Part 7 Requirement 10-[2] stipulates that arrangements shall be in place for facilities in category I and II and areas of category V to provide the population with information on the response to a nuclear or radiological emergency, including on the potential for such emergencies, the nature of the hazards, how people would be warned or notified and on the actions to be taken.
-Such public communication activities inat the preparedness phase_stage will help to familiarize the public with the facility and associated emergency arrangements.

-2.26.
-Experience shows that trust can be easily lost when not following the principles of effective public communication during nuclear or radiological emergencies (see paras-2.2-2.17).
+5.45 of Requirement 10 of GSR Part 7 [2] stipulates that arrangements shall be in place for facilities in category I and II and areas of category V to provide the population with information on the response to a nuclear or radiological emergency, including on the potential for such emergencies, the nature of the hazards, how people would be warned or notified and on the actions to be taken.
+Such public communication activities at the preparedness stage will help to familiarize the public with the facility and associated emergency arrangements. - 2.26.
+Experience shows that trust can be easily lost when not following the principles of effective public communication during nuclear or radiological emergencies (see paras 2.2-2.17).